 The problems?
 It does pick up oils from my fingers, creating little spots on the page that won’t take ink, though it does so to a lesser degree than Cosmo papers, in my initial tests.

 It’s also not widely available yet, a problem that will be easy to remedy.
-So far, it only seems to be available on the Endless Stationery website [Looks like Goulet has them now, too.], and only in dot grid or 7mm ruled pages in their Endless Recorder Notebooks, Creative Blocks, and Storyboards.
+So far, it only seems to be available on the Endless Stationery website [they’re widely available, now (11/16/22], and only in dot grid or 7mm ruled pages in their Endless Recorder Notebooks, Creative Blocks, and Storyboards.

 My final complaint (though one of the most serious) is that it is not available in standard, A5-sized soft-cover notebooks, similar to the size of the Cosmo Note or Midori MD notebooks, or the dozens of other brand from Europe or Japan.
 Luckily, this would be another easy matter to fix.